Quantedge: Investment returns

 The fund's track record makes it one of the most successful hedge funds as ranked by AsiaHedge, Bloomberg, Barrons, HSBC and Stega Capital amongst others.
 Other notable hedge funds with similar outstanding long-term performance in the past include the Medallion Fund by Renaissance Technologies and George Soros' Quantum Fund which are both closed to outside investors and have been since the 1990s and early 2000s respectively.

 Criticism

 High target volatility

 Quantedge targets a high level of total risk for its portfolio relative to other hedge funds.
 As a result, the fund expects to experience a 10% to over 40% loss periodically as part of its strategy.
-During the 2008 financial crisis, Quantedge experienced a 45% maximum drawdown or loss before ending the year with a narrower 22% loss.
-In March 2020, Quantedge experienced its largest monthly decline of 28%.
+During the 2008 financial crisis, Quantedge experienced a 45% drawdown before ending the year with a narrower 23% loss.
+In March 2020, Quantedge experienced its largest monthly decline of 29%.
 Hence, the fund only accepts investors who understand its strategy, are able to tolerate high levels of short-term volatility and who can invest for the long term.

 Multi-year lock-ups

-Since February 2018, new investors are only offered investments in the 3-year or 5-year fixed-term share classes.
-More than 85% of their assets under management committed for three years or longer.
+New investors are only offered investments in Share Classes which require either a 3-year or 5-year fixed-term investment, or semi-permanent capital with limited redemptions of to up to 5% per calendar quarter.
+More than 85% of their assets under management today are in such share classes, minimizing the risk of a run on the fund.